ViktorDiy/FLSUN-V400-nozzle-wipe/readme.md

 x1 MG90S Metal Gear Servo like this - https://www.aliexpress.com/item/1005004195697567.html</br>
 x1 metal brush like this - https://www.aliexpress.com/item/1005004449962700.html</br>
 </br>
 First step - you should print 3 parts from STL files - base, arm and bucket.
-It was developed for limited printer space with most popular enclosure in internet.</br>
+It was developed for limited printer space for most popular enclosure in internet.</br>
 </br>
 It will be usefull to read about this nozzel wiper for Voron 3d printer - https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/chirpy/NozzleWiper</br>
 </br>